Basics for Organizational Conflict of Interest in Government Contracts (OCI Conflict of Interest) Mitigation Plan Drafting

 To avoid the chances of this happening, having legal guidance is also essential.

-- You can mitigate an organizational conflicts of interests developing a mitigation plan early.
+- You can mitigate an organizational conflicts of interest developing an OCI mitigation plan early.

 - You must be aware of common indicators that can create a perceived or actual OCI.

-What are Indications that You Need an OCI Lawyer?
+What are the Indications that You Need an OCI Lawyer?

 If you are a government contractor or individual that has access to another company’s sensitive information that can impact the outcome of a future award, then it may be time to hire and OCI mitigation attorney that can help you to create a plan.